alexneamtu/pym2/README.md

 ## Running the code
 Run `npm i` to install the node dependencies.

-To start the project use `npm start`
+To start the project use `npm start` or `node node_modules/ts-node/dist/bin.js --ignore false app.ts`

 To stop the project use `npm stop`